tkubica12/d-apim-ai/README.md

 # GenAI demos with Azure API Management

+## GenAI Gateway in Azure API Management
+- Two Azure AI Foundry instances with separate model deployments
+- API Management providing OpenAI-compatible REST API to access the models with ability to manage subscriptions, apply policies, etc.
+- Base policy to implement spillover from one Foundry instance to another when rate limit is hit.
+- Gold product with no restrictions
+- Silver product with rate limit and quota applied
+- Caching policy to cache responses for highly similar prompts with Azure Managed Redis
+- Metrics and logging

 ## MCP features in Azure API Management
 - Simplistic "Say Hello" REST API built with FastAPI and containerized with Docker.
 - Simplistic "Say Hello" MCP server built with FastMCP and containerized with Docker.